 Black gram nutrition: glycemic index, calories and diets

-Black gram is a type of bean that has been cultivated by different cultures for millennia.
-It has many names: Vigna mungo, being the scientific name, urd bean, urad bean, black matpe bean, mungo bean, minapa pappu, mash bean.
-Black gram is also often referred to as black lentil, but it is not to be confused with the true black lentil, scientifically named Lens culinaris.
-This legume has originated in South Asia and has been used in Indian culture since ancient times.
+Black gram is a type of bean cultivated by different cultures for millennia.
+It has many names: Vigna mungo, the scientific name, urd bean, urad bean, black matte bean, mungo bean, minapa pappu, and mash bean.
+Black gram is also often referred to as black lentil, but it is not to be confused with the actual black lentil, scientifically named Lens culinaris.
+This legume originated in South Asia and has been used in Indian culture since ancient times.

-The flowers of the black gram plants are small and yellow in color, while the fruits are cylindrical.
+The flowers of the black gram plants are small and yellow, while the fruits are cylindrical.
 The pods are hairy and contain one to four seeds in each pod.
 The seed is black and has an ellipsoid form, rounded and slightly elongated.

-Black lentil is the whole grain, whereas the same grain with the outer black skin removed is referred to as white lentil.
+A black lentil is a whole grain, whereas the exact grain with the outer black skin removed is called a white lentil.
 The white lentil is also called urad dal or split black gram.

-The black gram is one of the most widely produced and consumed lentils in India.
-It is often used in the form of the dish “dhal” or ground into flour and used to make poppadoms.
+The black gram is one of India’s most widely produced and consumed lentils.
+It is often used as the dish “dhal” or ground into flour to make poppadoms.

 Comparison to Green Gram

 Black gram belongs to the Fabaceae family and the Vigna genus.
-It resembles and is closely related to the green gram, also named mung bean or Vigna radiata.
+It resembles and is closely related to the green gram, mung bean, or Vigna radiata.
 These two types of beans used to belong to the Phaseolus genus but were later transferred to the Vigna genus.

 The black and green gram plants have two main differences: the flower petals of the Vigna radiata are bright yellow, while the Vigna mungo flower petals have a paler yellow color.
 The black gram plants are erect, while the green gram plants hang loose (1).

 Nutritionally, cooked black and green gram beans provide the same number of calories.
-However, black gram beans are slightly higher in fats and proteins, whereas green gram beans are higher in carbohydrates, and therefore, dietary fiber.
+However, black gram beans are slightly higher in fats and proteins, whereas green gram beans are higher in overall carbohydrates and dietary fiber.

-To sum up, black gram beans are richer in proteins, fats, and minerals, while green gram beans have more favorable carbohydrate and vitamin profiles.
+To summarize, black gram beans are more prosperous in proteins, fats, and minerals, while green gram beans have more favorable carbohydrate and vitamin profiles.

-Green grams have a light property and are much easier to digest as opposed to black gram beans (2).
+Green grams have a light property and are much easier to digest than black gram beans (2).

 Black grams are incredibly rich in nutrients and minerals overall.

 Naturally, the cooking method can alter the nutritional content of the beans.
-The nutritional values below are presented for mature, raw mungo beans and mature mungo beans boiled without added salt.
+The nutritional values below are presented for raw and mature mungo bean boiled without added salt.